 Historical Women in Science - Based on MAGNIFICENT MIND and REMARKABLE MINDS, award-winning books on 33 women of science from seven countries over five centuries.
-This is a slide talk based on themes and examples of how curious and dedicated women overcame barriers to grade through adult.
+This is a slide talk based on themes and examples of how curious and dedicated women overcame barriers to achieve at the highest levels in science, and it can be adapted to audiences from 4th grade through adult.

-Invention in America - Based on INVENTORS, MAKERS, BARRIER BREAKERS, a slide talk for one class period filled with anecdotes about diverse [link to 2 movies]
+Invention in America - Based on INVENTORS, MAKERS, BARRIER BREAKERS, a slide talk for one class period filled with anecdotes about diverse American inventorls.
+The talk can be supplemented with film snippets and can be adapted to grades 2 through adult.
+An invention activity can be added if desired.